niksilver/pedal-remapper/README.md

 # Pedal remapper

 A mod for the monome norns which translates a MIDI pedal input into and other MIDI pedal input.
+Currently, it just sends a momentary value.

 ## References